National University (California): College of Letters and Sciences

-School of Business and Management
+College of Business, Engineering, and Technology

-The School of Business and Management offers business degree programs on campus and online.
-The school is composed of three departments and also offers various master's degrees.
-The school offers a Bachelors in Business Administration, Master of Business Administration (MBA), Master of Accountancy, and Master of Science in Organizational Leadership.
+The College of Business, Engineering, and Technology is composed of the School of Business and Economics, and the School of Technology and Engineering.
+The college is guided by a set of values: The Whole Human Ecosystem; Excellence, Unconstrained by Convention; Future Focused; and Social Justice, Equity, Diversity, and Inclusion (S-JEDI) Advantage.
+The college provides lifelong learners with credentials of value wherever they are in their educational journeys, offering degrees and certificates from associate to doctoral, both online and on-campus.
+The School of Business and Economics is composed of two departments: Finance, Economics, Marketing, & Accounting; and Leadership, Management, & Human Capital.
+Within the school's program portfolio, the school offers a Bachelor’s in Business Administration, Master of Business Administration (MBA), Master of Accountancy, and Master of Science in Organizational Leadership[24], along with other market-relevant programs.
+The School of Technology and Engineering and offers degree programs in engineering, technology, computer science, and other related fields.
+The school focuses curriculum on management information systems, construction engineering, electrical engineering, and information technology management.
+Both the BS in Electrical and Computer Engineering and the BS in Computer Science are ABET accredited.

 Sanford College of Education

 The College of Education offers bachelor's degrees, master's degrees, certificates, and education credentials in areas including teaching, school counseling, school psychology, special education, early childhood education, and school administration.
 National holds teaching contracts with 643 California school districts and approximately 70% of the 26,000 teachers in San Diego County earned teaching credentials from National University.
-At the University's Henderson campus, the College of Education offers Bachelor of Arts and Master of Arts teacher licensure programs in elementary education, secondary math, and secondary English.
+At the university's Henderson, Nevada, campus, the College of Education offers Bachelor of Arts and Master of Arts teacher licensure programs in elementary education, secondary math, and secondary English.
 In 2015, National University renamed the School of Education to the Sanford College of Education in honor of philanthropist T. Denny Sanford.
-The college also houses the Sanford Education Center and two of its programs: the Sanford Harmony Program which promotes respect and understanding of differences among children by expanding understanding and acceptance of gender differences at an early age to positively affect adult relationships and the Sanford Institute of Philanthropy which offers a certificate in Cause Sales and hosts various professional development workships in nonprofit management.
+The college also houses the Sanford Education Center and two of its programs: the Sanford Harmony Program which promotes respect and understanding of differences among children by expanding understanding and acceptance of gender differences at an early age to positively affect adult relationships and the Sanford Institute of Philanthropy which offers a certificate in cause sales and hosts various professional development workshops in nonprofit management.

-School of Engineering and Computing

-The School of Engineering and Computing offers degree programs in engineering, technology, computer science, and other related fields.
-The school focuses curriculum on management information systems, construction engineering, electrical engineering, and information technology management.

-School of Health and Human Services
+School of Health Professions

-The School of Health and Human Services offers undergraduate and graduate degree programs in clinical health sciences, healthcare administration, nursing, public health, allied health, clinical laboratory science, radiation therapy, and clinical regulatory affairs.
+The School of Health Professions offers undergraduate and graduate degree programs in healthcare administration, nursing, public health, allied health, and clinical laboratory science.

-School of Professional Studies

-The School of Professional Studies offers academic degree programs in digital media, paralegal, pre-law, criminal justice, and several others.

 Campus locations

-National University is geographically dispersed, with its academic and administrative centers located in La Jolla, California.
+National University is geographically dispersed, with its academic and administrative centers located in San Diego, California.
 These centers include administrative offices of the president, vice presidents, school deans and department chairs, financial aid, registrar, and admissions.
 From its administrative center, the university maintains its academic campuses throughout urban areas in California and Nevada.
 The university's satellite campuses are located in: